christopher-dG/OAAS/USAGE.md

 * Set a keyboard shortcut to stop recording: `CTRL + ALT + SHIFT + P`
 * Set the scene to the one you want to record with

+Next, configure your prompt to avoid freezing:

+* Run Command Prompt
+* Click on the top left of the window, then "Defaults"
+* In the options menu, untick the "Quick Edit Mode" option

+This will be enabled by default on Windows 10, but if you can find it on other versions do make sure it's unticked.

+Finally, run the `get-coords.exe` application by double clicking, and follow the prompts.

 ### Running

 Make sure OBS is running.